MicroBlocksCN/microblocks-site/data/markdown/setup-browser.md

 <img src="assets/img/md/get-started/pwainstall-edge.png" width="200">

 That will install the web app and open MicroBlocks in a new window.
-It will also add a shortcut icon to your desktop so you can launch the web app later.
+It will also add a shortcut to your desktop so you can launch the web app later.